-Digital video and CCTV switcher cameras can be added to graphics using the "Setup/Graphics/Setup" screen.
+Digital video cameras can be added to graphics using the "Setup/Graphics/Setup" screen.
 Adding cameras to a graphic makes it easy for you to locate a camera on the "Home/Monitoring/Graphics" screen and to view live video from that camera.
 Right-clicking the icon for an IP camera displays the following: